jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

     (i) for TAB NZ, has the same meaning as betting profits in section 73(3) of the Racing Industry Act 2020; and (ii) for a gaming machine operator (including TAB NZ), has the same meaning as gaming machine profits in section 104(5); and
-    (iii) for a casino operator, has the same meaning as casino win in section 12M of the Gaming Duties Act 1971; and (iv) for the Lotteries Commission, means turnover less prizes paid and payable:
+    (iii) for a casino operator, has the same meaning as casino win in section 12M of the Gaming Duties Act 1971; and (iiia) for an online casino operator, means turnover less prizes paid and payable; and (iv) for the Lotteries Commission, means turnover less prizes paid and payable:
   (b) the proposed amounts of A and B, and the periods to which they apply, must take into account the latest, most reliable, and most appropriate sources of information from—
     (i) the Inland Revenue Department, TAB NZ or the department responsible for the administration of this Act on expenditure; and